andrew-lilley/portfolio/src/posts/complete-react-developer-crxn-clothing/complete-react-developer-crxn-clothing.md

 As this was more like pair programming, I have felt more like I was at work than doing a training course.
 As such, I started to notice things such as the Stripe integration being out of date, a lot of ecommerce functionality is actually missing (clothes and trainers without size and colour options).
 The UX probably requires some improvements too.

-I think that you have to accept the website for what it is, it is a demonstration website to illustrate that you have understood and employed the basic, and some advanced, concepts of React to create a functional website.
+I think that you have to accept the website for what it is, it is a demonstration website to illustrate that you have understood and employed the basic, and many advanced, concepts of React to create a functional website.

+I was quite pleased that there were several refactoring session along the way.
+For example, redux-thunk to redux-saga and implement hooks after completing the tasks using classes first.
+This allowed me to experience how these features could be introduced into an existing application.

 The website actually feels fast and at a quick glance it looks quite impressive.